The International Timerbaev Nuclear Debates

 More about the International Timerbaev Nuclear Debates

 The I International Timerbaev Nuclear Debates were held in 2020 within the framework of the anniversary XX PIR Center International School on Global Security.
 They were devoted to the topic: “Will the world be safer without nuclear weapons?”.
-Viktor S. Slipchenko, Envoy Extraordinary and Plenipotentiary, took part in the Debates and reminded everyone how back in 1990, when there were no Soviet NGO at international scientific conferences, Roland Mikhailovich advocated the creation of a Russian NGO that would deal with nuclear nonproliferation.
-The Debates participants expressed absolutely opposite positions, argued and discussed, but the main thing is that all the debaters were united by one idea — the idea of a safe world.
+Viktor S. Slipchenko, Envoy Extraordinary and Plenipotentiary, took part in the Debates and reminded everyone how back in 1990 when there were no Soviet NGOs at international scientific conferences, Roland Mikhailovich advocated the creation of a Russian NGO that would deal with nuclear nonproliferation.
+The debate participants expressed absolutely opposite positions, argued, and discussed, but the main thing is that all the debaters were united by one idea — the idea of a safe world.

 The Debates is named after Roland Timerbaev, the man who made a key contribution to the development of the text of the NPT and who stood at the origins of PIR Center as an organization.
 Roland Mikhailovich never saw himself as a classic of nonproliferation, and his works as a nonproliferation dogma.
 And the best way to honor his memory is not to be dogmatic, but to argue about the issues of nuclear weapons, which were the basis of Ambassador Timerbaev’s professional life.